citp/privacy-policy-historical/z/zo/zoo/zoom.us.md

-> *The following text is extracted and transformed from the zoom.us privacy policy that was archived on 2017-09-14.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170914132342id_/https%3A//www.zoom.us/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the zoom.us privacy policy that was archived on 2018-02-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180215151115id_/https%3A//www.zoom.us/privacy) for the most accurate reproduction.*

 # Privacy Policy - Zoom

-Updated: 05-12-2017
+Updated: 09-12-2017

 Zoom Video Communications, Inc. ("Zoom") is committed to protecting your privacy and ensuring you have a positive experience on our website and in using our products and services (collectively "Products").
 This policy covers the Zoom website zoom.us, mobile applications, and desktop clients and is applicable worldwide.
+For privacy practices when customers use our application and cloud-based services, please refer to Zoom's Service Privacy Policy [zoom.us/service-privacy](https://zoom.us/service-privacy).

 This policy outlines our handling practices, how we collect and use the personal information you provide through online and offline.
 It also describes the choices available to you regarding the use of, your access to, and how to update and correct your personal information.
 If you give us personal information, we will treat it according to this policy.
 This policy may be updated from time to time and our website will indicate when the policy has been updated.
 You may access the current version at any time by clicking on the "Privacy" link at the footer on our website.

 Collection of your personal information

-Zoom collects information under the direction of its customers, and, unless a customer is an individual, has no direct relationship with the individuals whose personal data it processes.
-If you have been contacted by one of our customers and would no longer like to be contacted by that customer using our service, please contact that customer directly.
-We may transfer personal information to companies that help us provide our service.
-Transfers of personal data to subsequent third parties are covered by the service agreements with our customers.

 Described below are situations in which personal information is collected and the purposes for which it is collected.
 "Personal Information" is any information that can be used to identify an individual, and may include, but is not limited to, name, email address, postal or other physical address, credit or debit card number, title, information generated from use of our Products, and other information required to provide a Product, deliver a product, or carry out a transaction you have requested.
 Some of the reasons we collect your Personal Information may include: